 - Instead of a classic sponge, use a cotton cloth or a luffa sponge (like this one on Amazon**.
 Normal sponges are made of polyurethane and can lose microparticles that pollute the water.

 This article has been translated from German to English by Christie Sacco.
-You can read the original version here: Spülmittel selber machen: Rezept zum Handspülen und für Geschirrspüler** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original version here: Spülmittel selber machen: Rezept zum Handspülen und für Geschirrspüler** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?